EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 ### Permissions

-You should check the permissions of any files that you place in the shared area, especially if those files were created in your own Tursa account.
-Files of the latter type are likely to be readable by you only.
+You should check the permissions of any files that you place in the shared area, especially if those files were created in your own Tursa account Files of the latter type are likely to be readable by you only.

 The `chmod` command below shows how to make sure that a file placed in the outer shared folder is also readable by all Tursa users.

     chmod a+r /work/x01/shared/your-shared-file.txt